-Become a genetic counselor with compassion, a sense of self, and the skills to be a leader in genetic and genomic health care.
-The Columbia University Genetic Counseling Graduate Program curriculum combines basic science and clinical medicine with humanism and professionalism.
-Choose a one-size-fits-you experience with research endeavors, university-wide electives, and the VP&S Club: the broadest student activities organization for the arts, athletics, and community outreach in American medical education.
+Become a genetic counselor grounded in social justice, compassion, a sense of self, and the skills to be a leader in genetic and genomic health care.
+The Columbia University Program in Genetic Counseling curriculum combines genetic and genomic sciences with humanism and ethical inquiry.
+Choose a one-size-fits-you experience with research endeavors, university-wide electives, fellowships, and the VP&S Club: the broadest student activities organization for the arts, athletics, and community outreach in American medical education.

 Webinars, open houses, and practicums designed to help you explore the profession of genetic counseling and the pathway to practice.
 Learn more about these opportunities here.

 Columbia University has a long history of robust scholarly activity and our Program is no exception.
 Our faculty conduct cutting-edge research in genetic counseling, mentoring our students and strengthening their skills and passion for the research process.
 Learn more about some of our recent faculty and student publications.

 - Chloe Cheung (GC'22): Assessing management practices for variants of uncertain significance among genetic counselors in pediatrics Journal of Genetic Counseling.

 - Priyanka Ahimaz, Amanda Bergner, Michelle Florido, Nina Harkavy, Sriya Bhattachryya: Genetic counselors' utilization of ChatGPT in professional practice: A cross-sectional study American Journal of Medical Genetics.

 - Priyanka Ahimaz, Kelsie Bogyo, Jennah Foltz (GC'22): Future Frontiers: Exploration of practices, challenges, and educational needs of genetic counselors in emerging subspecialties Journal of Genetic Counseling.